ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S24/slides.md

 - What roles in determining incentives could the size of the factory play?
   - Limits overproduction to 1500 units.
 If we assume that the manager does not have the ability to unilaterally expand the factory, if they do then we do not have enough information to determine the costs and benefits from the company and manager perspectives.
 - What roles in determining incentives is the bonus cap playing?
   - Limiting the bonus to &euro;27,000
 - What role is the bonus itself playing?
+  - In general, an incentive to increase net income.
+  - So, first: produce and sell 1200 units.
+  - Then, second: overproduce until the bonus cap, or factory limit, is reached.

+### Navisky: Think about the structure of the incentives

 - What role is the accounting method playing?
+  - Absorption costing allows managers to increase income by reducing cost of goods sold.
-- How do these things interact and what would happen if they were relaxed?
+- How do these things interact and what would happen if they were relaxed (one at a time or all together)?
+  - Think about each of the answers, and choices that the manager makes and think about how the optimal choice would change if the parameters were to change.

 ### Activity Based Costing